evenstensberg/soren/README.md

 There's several things you may have noticed here.
 First of all, your interactive questions need to match exactly, as well as they have to be in order.
 Secondly, we're using the native [`assert`](https://nodejs.org/api/assert.html) module for node, while we figure out how to implement this nicely with other test runners.

+## Tricks of the Trade

+1. Run Soren in a Docker container
+2. If you are producing code, leave that checks for tools like Jest and run that command after Soren has run it's command.
+(Example: `npm run E2E:soren && npm run E2E:jest`)

 ## Motivation